haskellfoundation/haskellfoundation.github.io/podcast/37/transcript.markdown

 What else has been good?
 I don’t really use too many of the fancy IDE features.
 I mean, I guess I use the Haskell language server, but I don’t really care about it that much.
 I mean, if it doesn’t start up on my editor, I don’t really miss it that much.
 Usually, I don’t use that extensively.
 So, that’s not really an issue.
 But the package ecosystem has been good, and I think it works quite reliably now.
 There was a period where we had cabal hell, but I think we’re well beyond that now.

 *DTC (0:20:53)*: Oh yeah, years and years.
 I don’t know if well beyond hell sounds good or bad.
-I guess it depends on the direction and whether the *(0:21:03 unintelligible)* the hell or not.
+I guess it depends on the direction and whether it’s circular, the hell, or not.

 *DTC (0:21:06)*: I’ve felt like I’ve been in, not necessarily cabal heaven lately, but at least cabal purgatory.